 Another thing you should bear in mind is the orientation of your luxurious pool house, which is, truth be told, one of the most important considerations.
 Function should always be considered along with form.
 This is why you should plan everything out in advance taking sun direction in mind.
 Build your pool, the pool, patio and pool house wherever you’ll be able to enjoy them all to the max.

-Pool House With Negative Edge Swimming Pool
+Pool House Design With An Infinity Edge Swimming Pool

 Aside from being a nice to place to hang out, your pool house should also provide storage for all those pool toys.
 A pool house is the perfect place to experiment with an indoor/outdoor concept.
 Opt for a retractable door or floor to ceiling glass doors that allow you to let the breeze inside.
 With a pool house you won’t have the same concerns keeping the doors and windows open like you will in the main home.